amybray-systems/hr-games/README.md

 Test your knowledge of HR, Salesforce, Azure, and AI acronyms in this fast-paced quiz game!

 **Features:**
-- 5 topic categories: HR, Salesforce, Azure AI, Azure Cloud, and Mixed
+- 6 topic categories: HR, Salesforce, Azure AI, Azure Cloud, Context Matters, and Mixed
-- 67+ acronyms to master
+- 95+ acronyms to master
 - 60-second timed challenges
 - Separate high scores for each topic
 - Streak counter for consecutive correct answers
 - Mobile-responsive design

 **Topics Include:**
-- 👥 **Human Resources** - HRIS, ATS, FMLA, EOR, PEO, and more
+- 👥 **Human Resources** - HRIS, ATS, FMLA, EOR, PEO, and more (22 acronyms)
-- ☁️ **Salesforce** - SFDC, SOQL, LWC, CPQ, Apex, and more
+- ☁️ **Salesforce** - SFDC, SOQL, LWC, CPQ, Apex, and more (15 acronyms)
-- 🤖 **Azure AI** - ML, NLP, LLM, GPT, RAG, and more
+- 🤖 **Azure AI** - ML, NLP, LLM, GPT, RAG, and more (15 acronyms)
-- ☁️ **Azure Cloud** - VM, VNet, AKS, ARM, Blob, and more
+- ☁️ **Azure Cloud** - VM, VNet, AKS, ARM, Blob, and more (15 acronyms)
+- 🧠 **Context Matters** - Same acronym, different meanings!
+Can you pick the right one based on context?
+(28 acronyms)
 - 🎲 **Mixed** - All topics combined for the ultimate challenge!

 [**Play Acronym Attack →**](https://amybray-systems.github.io/hr-games/acronym-attack/)